frequently asked questions

 life And He Himself is in all the creation.”

-The universe comes into existence through God’s creative power (Maya), and it ceases to exist at His will.
+The universe comes into existence through God's creative power (Maya) and it ceases to exist at His will.
 All that He has created is perfect according to His laws and has been created and recreated time and again.
 Nothing, except Him, is eternal, though the duration of the existence of some matter is inconceivably long as understood with the limited faculties of the human beings.
-According to Guru Gobind Singh Ji, it is ‘a play’ and exists only until He brings ‘the play’ to an end.
+According to Guru Gobind Singh it is 'a play' and exists only until He brings 'the play' to an end.
 Since the universe is created by the true Lord, we can say that it is a real expression of His supreme reality and is real.
 But as it comes and vanishes at His Will, it has no infinite or independent existence.
 It is like the shadow of a cloud or the bubble on the surface of water.
 Too much involvement in the creation rather than the creator is a sin because it turns human beings away from the service of God.
 Involvement in the service of self in turn produces egoism.
 There is no devil in Sikhism but too much involvement in God.
-It is a human failing and therefore unlike the legendary devil can never challenge God’s omnipotence.
+It is a human failing and therefore unlike the legendary devil can never challenge God's omnipotence.

 The human soul is a part of the universal all-embracing soul.
 Like sparks arising from the fire or the waves arising from an ocean, the human soul emanates from God at His will.
 As water in the well, in the ocean or in the clouds has the same composition and the same properties so have all souls the same attributes.
 Having assumed a material body the soul has got unduly attached to the pleasures of flesh and thus developed different likes, dislikes, failings and propensities human differences and the universality of the human soul remains clouded from the human eye.
 When human beings learn to serve God and always keep His presence in mind, doing actions in His will and to His glory, then they develop the Godly traits of love, service, humility, gentleness, courage and honesty.
 Having developed these qualities, the devotee deserves and yearns for His Grace which unites him with God.
 This process becomes very simple and easy under the expert guidance of the Guru who, by example and precept awakens true spiritual vision in the heart of the devotee, frees him from ego, dispels his ignorance and unites him with the Lord.